Overview

 ## Why Deposits

 Deposits are self-custodial by design — funds are held in the user's smart account at every step, and Rhinestone never takes custody.
-Stablecoin swaps settle at parity, fees can be fully sponsored, and destination calls let funds land directly into a vault or position.
+Stablecoin swaps settle at parity and fees can be fully sponsored.
 The result is a deposit rail that feels like a native single-chain transfer, without the trust trade-offs of a centralized bridge.

 Under the hood, Rhinestone aggregates multiple bridging providers, solvers, and quoting services, routing each deposit through the best available path.
 If one provider is degraded or a route is unavailable, the service falls back automatically — giving you a single integration with the reliability of several.